Subscribe to updates

 Transformation and Assurance Board - Tuesday, 13th January, 2026 10.00 a.m.

-January 13, 2026 View on council websiteSummary
+January 13, 2026 Transformation and Assurance Board View on council websiteSummary

-The Transformation and Assurance Board of Tower Hamlets Council was scheduled to meet on Tuesday, 13 January 2026, to discuss the embedding of results from the People Survey into the next phase of the culture and workforce programme.
-The meeting also included a quarterly review of the highlight report to provide assurance on the Continuous Improvement Plan (CIP) delivery and a review of the forward plan to ensure alignment with key risks and emerging issues.
+The Transformation and Assurance Board of Tower Hamlets Council met on Tuesday 13 January 2026 to discuss the embedding of results from the People Survey into the culture and workforce programme.
+The meeting also included a review of the Continuous Improvement Plan (CIP) highlight report and the board's forward plan.

 TAB Forward Plan